 Your legs move you forward on the run, but the biggest supporter of that propulsion?
 Your upper body.

-Learning to efficiently work your upper and lower body together will help with the synchronous movement required for running, which will make your form feel smooth and your efforts easier.
+Learning to efficiently work your upper and lower body together will help with the synchronous movement required for running, which will make your form Lower weight back down to left side.

 To help you do that, Winnie Yu, D.P.T., C.S.C.S., a physical therapist and strength coach at Bespoke Treatments in New York City and host of the Runner’s World Guide to Strength Training, created this upper-body workout for runners.
 With mobility moves and weighted supersets, you’ll build strength, stability, and resiliency through the arms, chest, back, and core.